Did You Know?

 Active Luton is about education too

-Our Active Education team helps schools and the wider community improve young people’s lives through physical education, outdoor learning and volunteer and apprenticeship programmes.
-We ran over 3,000 educational visits for Luton’s school children in 2015.
+Our Active Education team helps schools and the wider community improve young people’s lives through physical education, outdoor learning, volunteering and apprenticeship programmes.

 Active Luton gets young people in jobs

-Our apprenticeship programmes took on 50 young people between April 2014 and October 2015.
-Ninety per cent of these apprentices gained full-time employment or went on to advanced apprenticeship programmes.
+Our apprenticeship programmes are helping young people in Luton build careers.
+Ninety per cent gain full-time employment or go on to advanced apprenticeships.
 Our programmes range from leisure operations, activity leadership, hospitality and fitness instructors to teaching assistants and facility services.

 You can ‘Pay As You Go’ to get active